chr1st0scli/RainLisp/RainLisp/Grammar/Lexical Grammar.md

 Examples of strings with valid escape sequences are `"This is a double quote \" and a backslash \\"`, `"hello \n world"`

 ## Identifiers
-A symbol is qualified to be an identifier as long as it is none of the above literals (boolean, number or string) and it can comprise of one or more of any characters except delimiters (see below).
+A symbol is qualified for an identifier as long as it is none of the above literals (boolean, number or string) and special forms or derived expressions of the language (see below).
+If it does not fall into the above categories, it can comprise of one or more of any characters except delimiters (see below).
 ```
 [^;"()\s]+
 ```